jim-collier/x9git/README.md

 Gitsby does nothing a skilled Git user can't do directly - just with far fewer chances to make one of the expensive mistakes.

 Every command aims to be safe (never risk losing work, yours or anyone's), idempotent, tolerant of a previous command having been half-finished, and forgiving - run any of them at any time, and if it doesn't make sense it won't damage anything.

+Three things it holds to everywhere:

+- **It shows its work.** Every command that changes anything prints the repo state, then the exact Git commands it is about to run, then asks.
+Nothing happens that you didn't read first.

+- **It keeps no state of its own.** No database, no metadata, no dotfile in your repo.
+Everything it knows, it asks Git and `gh` for, every run.
+Stop using it mid-project and there is nothing to undo.

+- **It is one file.** A static binary: no runtime, no interpreter, nothing installed alongside it.
+Uninstalling is deleting it.

 The full list of opinions, and how the workflow lines up against GitFlow, GitHub Flow, GitLab Flow, and trunk-based development, is in [workflows.md](workflows.md).